WilliamDeckmann/hi-fi-corner-praktikopgave/assets/js/shop-category-filters.md

 - For each item in the json file, it creates a category-filter-item.

-- Each category-filter-item includes a bit of inner html with the necessary data inside it - link.
+- Each category-filter-item includes a button and a list with the necessary data inside it - title & links.